yanglh14/yanglh14.github.io/_pages/about.md

 I work at Noah's Ark Lab as a Robotics Researcher in Hong Kong since Sep.
 2024.

-I graduated from the Department of Computer Science, University of Hong Kong (Hong Kong) with a PhD degree under supervision of Dr. Pan Jia (HKU) and Dr. Song Chaoyang (Sustech) in Aug.
+I received my PhD degree from the Department of Computer Science, **University of Hong Kong (Hong Kong)** under supervision of Dr. Pan Jia (HKU) and Dr. Song Chaoyang (Sustech) in Aug.
 2024.
-I received my B.S. degree from the Department of Precise Instrument, Tsinghua University (Beijing) in 2018.
+I received my B.S. degree from the Department of Precise Instrument, **Tsinghua University (Beijing)** in 2018.
-I worked with Dr. Huang Bidan from Tencent RoboticsX from April 2021 to July 2022 with the Tencent Rhino-Bird Elite Talent Program.
+I worked with Dr. Huang Bidan from **Tencent Robotics X** from April 2021 to July 2022 with the **Tencent Rhino-Bird Elite Talent Program**.

 My research focuses on **robotics perception and manipulation** using learning-based methods.
 Specifically, I am interested in:
 Developing a generic representation for world understanding through vision and tactile sensing;